IOT-Network-Rust/IOT-Network-Aggregator/PROTOCOLV2.md

 This means that devices must be listening often for external input and must also notify the server of this ability of theirs

+## Messages
+When communicating there is a certain set of messages that both the IOT device and server must be able to send and receive

+- [] Ping (Checks if recipient is awake)
+- [] Update DataBase (Adds a new value to specified database table)
+- [] Response (Responds to some request)
+- []

+Message length (How long the message will be)
+2 bytes

+Message Type (Specifies what type of message it expects) 2 bytes

+The rest of the bytes are allocated to data
+Total bytes - 2 bytes - 2 bytes

 ## Message Structure
+Messages are used to transfer data between devices.
+Messages must be properly structured to relay data appropriately.